Agents of S.H.I.E.L.D. season 7: Writing

 Natalia Cordova-Buckley said in the season, Elena "Yo-Yo" Rodriguez "sits back and becomes a team member", supporting Director Mack.
-Rodriguez has less of a personal struggle in the season than in the past "because she owns who she is and she’s now decided to be part of the force, as a unit and not as an individual".
+Rodriguez has less of a personal struggle in the season than in the past "because she owns who she is and she's now decided to be part of the force, as a unit and not as an individual".
 Regarding her relationship with Mack, Cordova-Buckley said the season would show "the true conclusion of their relationship, in terms of it getting really rooted and grounded".
-Through Deke Shaw, a man out of time, the series was able to address the various social and racial issues in the different time periods the team visits, such as him "understanding or coming to terms with the concept of white privilege or pointing out how absurd it is that there is any sort of inequality or racial inequality."
+Through Deke Shaw, a man out of time, the series was able to address the various social and racial issues in the different time periods the team visits, such as him "understanding or coming to terms with the concept of white privilege or pointing out how absurd it is that there is any sort of inequality or racial inequality".
 The absence of Leo Fitz for much of the season allowed the writers to bring Jemma Simmons and her grandson Deke Shaw closer together.
-The season was built with the character's absence in mind, and with the concept, once he returned, no time would have passed for the character".
+The season was built with the character's absence in mind, and the time-travel story meant no time would have passed for the character when he returns.
 Fitz's absence also "made the eventual payoff all the more powerful", as it is revealed he and Simmons have a daughter.
 Whedon said "we did what we could, and we tried to make it rewarding with the pieces [we were given].
-Sometimes it’s 3D chess," continuing that the solution was to give the couple a "super-happy ending".
+Sometimes it's 3D chess", continuing that the solution was to give the couple a "super-happy ending".
 The writers were always going to give Fitz and Simmons a happy ending, despite the many obstacles the couple faced throughout the series, since they were the series' "forever love".
 The happy ending was "a way to give the audience something that they wanted" as well.

 Tancharoen said they "had no idea" the ending of the series, in which the S.H.I.E.L.D. team virtually reconnect with each other, was "predicting the near future" of Zoom calls and social distancing, which came about because of the COVID-19 pandemic.
 Whedon added that had the season been in development during the pandemic, a virus storyline would have been included and the season would have had a different tone.